What are the hours of this event?

 Where do I park?

-We offer free parking in the Forest Office Park lot behind our building and festival grounds.
-This can easily be accessed from Three Chopt Rd, where you will turn onto Santa Rosa Drive (there is a Village Bank on the corner) and enter the first lot directly on your left.
+We offer free parking in the Forest Office Park lots around our building and festival grounds.
+(For a detailed map, see ‘Parking,’ under the About tab) This can easily be accessed from Three Chopt Rd, where you will turn onto Santa Rosa Drive (there is a Village Bank on the corner) and enter the first lot directly on your left.
 There will be signs out on the day of the event directing you where to go, and once you have parked, there is a walk-through in the fence at the rear of our property where we will have volunteers greeting you and answering any questions you may have.

 Is this a rain or shine event?